jfey/SmallThings/boards/jetson-nano.md

 ![sandisk ssd.jpg](../pics/sandisk%20ssd.jpg)

-To manage the file system you can either use the already available "parted" command of use the graphical UI for parted, which is provided by the "gparted" application.
-To install the gparted application use the next command:
+To manage the file system you can either use the already installed *parted* command or use the more intuitive graphical UI for *parted*.
+This UI comes with the *gparted* application.
+To install the *gparted* application use the next command:

 ```
 sudo apt-get install gparted